-All publishers are required to adhere to the following policies – so please read them carefully.
-If you fail to comply with these policies without permission from Google, we reserve the right to disable ad serving to your site and/or disable your AdSense account at any time.
+All publishers are required to adhere to the Google Publisher Policies and the following policies, so please read them carefully.
+If you fail to comply with these policies without permission from Google, we reserve the right to disable ad serving to your website and/or disable your AdSense account at any time.
 If your account is disabled, you will not be eligible for further participation in the AdSense programme.

 - Compensate users for viewing ads or performing searches, or promise compensation to a third party for such behaviour.